cmaureir/progra-alma/lectures/week5/lecture19.rst

         print line

-But there is another very useful methods which should be good to familiarized.
+But there is another very useful method which should be good to be familiarized with.

 * `zip()` function

-  This  function returns a list of tuples, taking one-by-one of each iterable given as parameter.
+  This function returns a list of tuples, taking one-by-one each iterable given as a parameter.

-  If the sequence of iterable has different lengths, the `zip()` function truncate the length to the shortest one.
+  If the sequence of iterable has different lengths, the `zip()` function truncates the length to the shortest one.

   Using the `*` operator inside the iterable, is possible to perform a kind of `unzip` function